csula/cs203-fall-2014/README.md

 Programming with Data Structure Fall 2014

+# Lab 2

+Goal: rewrite the first lab assignment so that we'd decouple the data and functionalities.
+Your task is to modify:

+* `createBunchOfObjectsRecursively()` this function is considered a factory class that generates a container `BunchOfObjects` class
+* `drawBunchOfObjects()` this function 'visits' each of the objects contained in the `BunOfObject` class and call the object's native draw method (you'll need to implement this method)

+`App.java` is the main application:

+1. Line 5: the factory method `createBunchOfObjectsRecursively`.
+You will need to modify this function so that it recursively creates nested square objects
+2. Line 10: this method visit all members of the `basket` and calls each member's `draw()` method
+3. Line 15: a `BunchOfObjects` generic container object that parameterizes `square` is created
+4. Line 17: optional print method

+Note that You will need to modify `Square.java`, `BunchOfObjects.java`, and `GeometricObject.java`.

 # Lab 1

 Goal: Write a Java program that recursively place draw boxes on to a two dimensional plane.
 The program should work as followed: